-Project develops community with shea butter
+Project develops rural community with shea butter

-Okere Parish has a population of about 5000 people, over 65 % being women.
+Okere Parish has a population of about 5000 people.
+Over 65 % being women.
 Most men migrate to urban areas in search of better economic opportunities.
 Some 98 % of the rural community in Okere are small-scale subsistence farmers.
 They rely on rain-fed agriculture as their major economic activity.
 The parish has been ravaged by a 20-year long rebel war, which the region of northern Uganda suffered.

 Most Okere dwellers traditionally grow shea trees, some of which have been passed on from generation to generation.
 These trees are scientifically known as “Vitellaria paradoxa” and are indigenous to Africa.
 The International Union for Conservation of Nature lists the shea tree among the species that are at risk of becoming extinct soon.
 However, shea butter has an estimated global market of over $ 1 billion.
 There is thus scope for prosperous business.